 First off let me quote Eddie Izzard.
-“There not “women’s” clothes, they’re my clothes.
+“They’re not “women’s” clothes, they’re my clothes.
 I’ve bought them”.

 I dress in my own clothes and these are what I’ve chosen.

-Secondly if people ask me “am I gay?” because of how I dress then they need to define the context of how their using the word, gay!
+Secondly, if people ask me “am I gay?” because of how I dress then they need to define the context of how they’re using the word, gay!
 I have been asked this a lot!

 “So, you dress up?”